StamusNetworks/suricata-4-analysts/source/dns-threat-hunting.rst

 DNS request and reponse are logged in separate events.

-Following event is a query because `dns.type` value is `query` and the query is an `A` (value of `dns.rrtype`) request to resolve the hostname `germakhya.xyz` (value of `dns.rrname`):
+The following event is a query because the `dns.type` value is `query` and the query is an `A` (value of `dns.rrtype`) request to resolve the hostname `germakhya.xyz` (value of `dns.rrname`):